“This man has met Thelonious Monk.” Amiri Baraka, writer

 Eli Yamin is a jazz and blues pianist, composer, singer, producer and educator.
 Raised in the bands of jazz masters Walter Perkins, Illinois Jacquet and Barry Harris, his joyful and imaginative piano playing have taken him around the world with his own groups as a cultural ambassador for the U.S. Department of State and led him to perform and teach at Jazz at Lincoln Center in New York City and President Obama’s White House.
-Yamin co-founded The Jazz Drama Program, which uplifts students, teachers and their communities through interactive experiences in the jazz arts—storytelling, music, theatre, dance and visual arts.
-Yamin’s compositions like “A Healing Song,” about the healing power of the blues, and “Rwandan Child” about the wisdom of children awaken audiences shared sense of humanity, love and joy.
+Yamin co-founded and serves as Managing and Artistic Director Jazz Power Initiative, a non-profit organization that transforms lives through jazz arts education.
+Yamin’s compositions like “A Healing Song,” about the healing power of the blues, and “Rwandan Child” about the wisdom of children awaken audiences shared sense of humanity, love, and joy.
 Eli’s jazz musicals for children are performed around the world and licensed by Theatrical Rights Worldwide.
 His CD’s are heard on Sirius XM and Jazz 88, WBGO in Newark.

 As a pianist:

-Eli Yamin, a Steinway artist, has performed with his quartet blues band as a cultural ambassador for the U.S. Department of State in Russia, Mali, India, China, Brazil, Chile and the Balkans.
-In the past year he has performed at venues such as Jazz at Lincoln Center (New York City), The Lionel Hampton Jazz Festival (Moscow, Idaho) and The St. Petersburg Jazz Festival in Russia.
+Eli Yamin, a Steinway artist, has performed with his quartet blues band as a cultural ambassador for the U.S. Department of State in Russia, Guatemala, Montenegro Mali, India, China, Brazil, Chile, Greece, Albania and Romania.
+He has performed at Carnegie Hall and Jazz at Lincoln Center in New York, The Kennedy Center in Washington DC and international festivals including The Lionel Hampton Jazz Festival (Moscow, Idaho), The St. Petersburg Jazz Festival in Russia, Guatemala Jazz Festival and Marciac in France.
 He has also appeared several times at the Obama White House.

 His quartet’s acclaimed CD, You Can’t Buy Swing, airs nationally on Sirius XM and his Blues Band recording, I Feel So Glad released in 2011 continues strong sales internationally.